 Thailand’s law on child protection is enshrined in the Child Protection Act of 2003.
-The Act has no reference to non-Thai children, migrants, or refugees.
+The Act has no reference to non-Thai children.
 We work with a range of local partners to ensure that all children in Thailand are able to access the support services they need to go on to live a happy, fulfilled life

-Thailand is home to an estimated 4 million migrants from neighbouring countries who have fled conditions of poverty and conflict.
-Migrants without documentation have no access to the Thai justice system, healthcare, education or welfare.
+Thailand is home to an estimated 4 million people from neighbouring countries who have fled conditions of poverty and conflict.
+Those without documentation have no access to the Thai justice system, healthcare, education or welfare.